EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 Pretty sweet, huh?
 And yes, it has taken a lot more effort than what it would've taken in Ruby on Rails, but hey, the end result is pretty fabulous I think, and we learned a new thing.
 Besides, once you've done it once, the skeleton can be easily reused for all kinds of different backend tasks.

 Now, before we wrap this up, there's something we need to consider when actively developing these tools.
-That is, making changes and re-installing constantly.
+That is, when making changes and re-installing constantly.

 The main aspect to understand is that tools are just NuGet packages, and as such are beholden to the NuGet package infrastructure.
-Whcih includes caching.
+Which includes caching.
 If you're in the process of developing your tool and are quickly making and deploying changes, NuGet wont update the cache unless you do one of two things:

 1. Manually clear it with a command like `dotnet nuget locals all --clear`.
 2. Bump up the version of the tool by updating the value of `<VersionSuffix>` in the project (`.csproj`) file.